Trump Could Give Momentum to Mexico's Leftist Presidential Candidate

 Gutiérrez said the terror is misplaced.

-His supporters are more apt to draw a likeness to the populism of Bernie Sanders with its focus on the working class and poor.
+His supporters are more apt to draw a likeness to the populism of Bernie Sanders with a focus on the working class and poor.

 When López Obrador was leading the 2006 presidential race, the campaign of Felipe Calderón switched its message from one of security for Mexico to making comparisons between López Obrador and Hugo Chávez, the late former president of Venezuela.
 A large business chamber group joined in the portrayal.